If any of these participants sound like you or someone you know, please contact us!Contact Us

 On this page, you will find information about a genetic change that was identified in a UDN participant.
 We are trying to find others with the same or similar condition.

 Sharing information on this website is not a requirement of UDN participation.
 Only descriptions about participants who give explicit consent will appear here.

-A change in this gene was identified in a male, age 5 with absolute iron deficiency anemia (read full description).
+A change in this gene was identified in a male, age 5, with absolute iron deficiency anemia, behavioral problems, and recurrent infections (read full description).

 Jul 18, 2017